Patrick Lindner

-Patrick Lindner (born 27 September 1960 in Munich, West Germany) is a German Volksmusik singer.
+Patrick Lindner (born 27 September 1960) is a German Volksmusik singer.

 Life

-Born as Friedrich Günther Raab, Lindner worked as a chef before his breakthrough in 1989 when he was second in the Grand Prix der Volksmusik.
+Born as Friedrich Günther Raab in Munich, West Germany, Lindner worked as a chef before his breakthrough in 1989 when he was second in the Grand Prix der Volksmusik.
 He then released various singles and albums and hosted TV shows such as "Patrick Lindner persönlich" ("Patrick Lindner Personally"), "So ein Tag mit guten Freunden" ("A Day with Good Friends"), and the "Patrick Lindner Show" on ZDF (until 1998).
 He also had appearances in movies and series as "Weißblaue Wintergeschichten" ("Wintertime Stories"), "Das Traumschiff", and "SOKO München".

 By 1997, Lindner abandoned classical Volksmusik to make more progressive music.
 By this time, his coming out and his relationship with manager Michael Link made him popular in Germany – newspapers called them a "Germany's top gay couple".
 They adopted eight-month-old Daniel, a child brought up in an institution in Russia.
 Link wrote the children's books "Come I'll show you my parents" and "Adventure Adoption or: a lifetime dream comes true" in order to promote tolerance towards homosexuals.
 The couple broke up in March 2005.
+Lindner married his partner (since 2010) Peter Schäfer in 2020.